 Do not use ZOMETA if you have had a severe allergic reaction to zoledronic acid or any components of ZOMETA.
 These reactions, including rare cases of hives and angioedema (swelling often near your eyes and lips), and very rare cases of life-threatening allergic reactions, have been reported.
 ZOMETA is in a class of drugs called bisphosphonates, and contains the same active ingredient as that found in Reclast® (zoledronic acid).
 If you are treated with ZOMETA, you should not be treated with Reclast.

 If you have HCM, you should drink plenty of clear fluids before using ZOMETA.
 If you have kidney problems, tell your doctor.
 The risk of adverse reactions (especially related to the kidney) may be greater for you.
 ZOMETA treatment is not for patients with severe kidney problems.
 Patients with kidney problems on multiple cycles of ZOMETA or other bisphosphonates are at greater risk for further kidney problems.
 It is important to get your blood tests while you are receiving ZOMETA.
 Your doctor will monitor your kidney function before each dose.
-Tell your doctor if you are on other drugs, including aminoglycosides, loop diuretics, and drugs which may be harmful to the kidney.
+Tell your doctor if you are on other drugs, including aminoglycosides, loop diuretics, calcitonin, drugs that may lower your calcium levels, and drugs which may be harmful to the kidney.